tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 2.  **Step 2**: The next character is 'e'.
 The node 't' has a child 'o', but no 'e'.
 We **branch** here, creating a new node for 'e'.
 3.  **Step 3**: The final character is 'a'.
 We create it and mark it as terminal.

-## 2. Implementation: Deconstructed
+## Baseline Trie Implementation

-A Trie implementation can be broken down into three components: the node definition, the insertion logic, and the search logic.
+A Trie implementation can be broken down into three components: the node definition, the insertion logic, and the search/deletion logic.

-### 2.1 The Node Structure
+### The Node Structure

 Every node in a Trie must store two pieces of information:
 1.  **Links to Children**: A mapping from the alphabet $\Sigma$ to child nodes.